-Major Depressive Disorder (MDD), or Depression, is the one of the most commonly found mental disorders.
+Major Depressive Disorder (MDD), or Depression, is one of the most commonly found mental disorders.
 It degrades the quality of life and pushes on into low self-esteem, guilt, and deep sadness.
 Medications just treat the symptoms and do not correct the source of the problem in the brain.
 As per WHO data, 1/3rd of the depressed patients around the world do not respond to the typical treatments.
-It is termed as Treatment-resistant depression (TRD).
-For these patients there are very limited treatment options and neurofeedback is one of them.
+It is termed as Treatment-Resistant Depression (TRD).
+For these patients, there are very limited treatment options and neurofeedback therapy for depression is one of them.

 In Neurofeedback therapy for depression, the brain function is measured with a quantitative EEG brain map to determine the reason for mood problems.
 Once the source of the problem is detected, the brain area is targeted for change through neurofeedback

 EEG neurofeedback for depression has mainly been based on models of altered hemispheric asymmetry. fMRI-based neurofeedback (fMRI-NF) uses functional localizer scans that allow the dynamic adjustment of the target areas or networks in the brain.
 It helps in self-regulation training for better emotion processing.
 Neurofeedback therapy for depression boosts self-esteem and brain connectivity.
 For the best Neurotherapy treatment in Bangalore, do reach out to Cadabams Hospital.

 Attention deficit hyperactivity disorder or ADHD affects learning, attention, impulse control, and activity levels.
 These symptoms can make managing and organizing daily life challenging.
 In a person with ADHD, the brain displays a set of characteristic patterns of behaviour.